reaganlo/gna/samples/Readme-Linux.txt

 compilers.
 This implies requirement of having Visual C++ runtime libraries available in Windows* in order to run this software.

+// TODO: publish cmake script files
 In order to run the sample:
 1a.
 Use installation script to install gna library on your Linux system, or 1b.
-Put libgna.so.2 to GNA\x64 directory, put gna-api.h, gna-api-status.h, gna-api-types-gmm.h, gna-api-types-xnn.h into GNA\include directory
+Put libgna.so.2 to gna-lib\x64 directory, put gna-api.h, gna-api-status.h, gna-api-types-gmm.h, gna-api-types-xnn.h into gna-lib\include directory
 2. Install Redistributable Libraries for Intel(R) C++ Compiler 17.0 if necessary https://software.intel.com/en-us/articles/redistributables-for-intel-parallel-studio-xe-2017-composer-edition-for-linux
 3. Generate projects with CMake, example command: